PauliNiva/Tetris/Documentation/Timesheet.md

 	Spent whole day making JUnit tests.
 - 28.05.2015 16.30 - 17.05 (35 min.):
 	Updated the class diagram to correspond with the changes that were made during a week.
+- 02.06.2015 12.00 - 21.15 (9 h.
+15 min.):
+	After being sick for a couple of days, it's back to the drawing board.
+Made a listener for user inputs (so the user can move tetriminoes around) and tests for it.
+Spent half a day wondering and swearing why robot for simulating keystrokes in tests wasn'tworking even though it should have.
+Found out by accident that the problem was that the thread.sleep between key.pressed and key.released wasn't adequately long (value was 50), so the key press didn't have enough time to be registered.